ewm/managerreadme/README.md

 ## **A Typical Week**

 Depending on your schedule, some people start early, some later and go home accordingly.
-You can work from home when you need quiet time (please don’t abuse it), just let the team know and stay engaged.
+You can work from home when you need quiet time, just let the team know and stay engaged.
 You should manage your own time, not me.
 I take advantage of this perk quite often.

 We’ll have a 1:1 every week for at least 30 minutes.
 This meeting discusses topics of substance, not status updates on projects (more info later).